llauer/myFlixAPI/public/documentation.md

 ##### Response

-if authorized/implemented a list of JSON objects would be returned.
+A list of JSON objects would be returned.

 `[
     {